A Different Kind of Nashville Blog

-I’ve also included information on special events including the annual St. Jude’s Rock’n’Roll Marathon and the CMA Festival.
+I’ve also included information on special events including the annual St. Jude’s Rock’n’Roll Marathon, NFL Draft and the CMA Festival.

 I couldn’t find an centralized source for relocation info, like how to get a driver’s license or a one-stop source for utilities, cable and more.
 So I decided to be a good neighbor to the 100 people who move to Nashville every day.
 Here’s to hoping my posts help newcomers establish a beachhead.